C-NERD/ransomeware/README.md

 ## Ransomeware

 Bare bones of ransomeware i create for a client a while back.
 Yes i ended up not selling the code(I have a conscience).

-The ransomeware uses the rjindael encryption to encrypt import files
+This ransomeware uses the rjindael encryption to encrypt import files

 ## Disclaimer